WEBIST 2022 Abstracts

 Authors:

-Danny S. Vargas, Lucas C. Pessutto and Viviane P. Moreira
+Danny Suarez Vargas, Lucas R. C. Pessutto and Viviane Pereira Moreira

 Abstract: In sentiment analysis, there has been growing interest in performing finer granularity analysis focusing on entities and their aspects.
 This is the goal of Aspect-based Sentiment Analysis which commonly involves the following tasks: Opinion Target Extraction (OTE), Aspect term extraction (ATE), and polarity Classification (PC).
 This work focuses on the second task, which is the more challenging and least explored in the unsupervised context.
 The difficulty arises mainly due to the nature of the data (user-generated contents or product reviews) and the inconsistent annotation of the evaluation datasets.
 Existing approaches for ATE and OTE either depend on annotated data or are limited by the availability of domain- or language-specific resources.
 To overcome these limitations, we propose UNsupervised Aspect Term Extractor (UNATE), an end-to-end unsupervised ATE solution.
 Our solution relies on a combination of topic models, word embeddings, and a BERT-based classifier to extract aspects even in the absence of annotated data.
 Experimental results on datasets from different domains have shown that UNATE achieves precision and F-measure scores comparable to the semi-supervised and unsupervised state-of-the-art ATE solutions.